 Scientists think that antioxidants and other nutrients may be able to help protect sperm from damage, and keep them healthy and on the move.
 Our researchers at NICM are looking for men to volunteer for a clinical study which will test the effects of a nutritional supplement on sperm health.

-Recruitment is now underway in City Fertility clinics located at Brisbane, Brisbane Southside, Bundoora, and the Gold Coast; and the Royal Hospital for Women, Randwick Sydney.
+Recruitment is now underway in City Fertility clinics located at Brisbane, Brisbane Southside, Bundoora, and the Gold Coast; the Royal Hospital for Women, Randwick Sydney; and Melbourne and Perth.

 Eligibility and more information